nicklockwood/SwiftFormat/README.md

 + @IBOutlet var label: UILabel!
 ```

-***trailingClosures*** - converts the last closure argument in a function call to trailing closure syntax where possible.
+***trailingClosures*** - converts the last closure argument in a function call to trailing closure syntax where possible:

 ```diff
 - DispatchQueue.main.async(execute: {